Skip to main content

 Push Provisioning

 A method that allows cardholders to add their card to a digital wallet (such as Apple Pay or Google Pay) directly from your app.
 The card details are securely tokenized and sent to the wallet provider, streamlining the process and enhancing the user experience compared to manual provisioning.
+This feature is currently in beta.

 R